Does your child have you popping Advil like E.T. with a sackful of Reese’s Pieces?

 - Your toddler purposely pouring a bowl filled to the brim with milk and cereal on herself, her high chair and the floor forcing you to clean her up, do a load of laundry, scrub the floor and vacuum the carpet all while she wails to the where she sounds like she’s barking like a seal.

-- Your toddler refuses to eat lunch for some unknown reason, pushing away all food and utensils and crying as if you’d threatened to never let her see that clip of “Let It Go” from Frozen again.
+- Your toddler refuses to eat for some unknown reason, pushing away all food and utensils and crying as if you’d threatened to never let her see that clip of “Let It Go” from Frozen again.

 - Your toddler decides not to nap and instead sits in her crib intermittently whimpering and talking to herself as you try to read or watch a television program or get some work done.